hassio-addons/addon-base/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## We've got some Hass.io add-ons for you
+## We have got some Hass.io add-ons for you

 Want some more functionality to your Hass.io Home Assistant instance?